komal2110/Classification-on-Fashion-Mnist-Dataset/README.md

 # Classification-on-Fashion-Mnist-Dataset
-Classification of fashion mnist dataset using neural network.
+This Jupyter notebook shows a demo of classification of fashion mnist dataset using neural network.